-Valuation date 31 December 2018

-Settlement option Normal Life Annuity Due with 20-year

-guaranteed period payable monthly

-Expenses None; Company absorbs all

-administrative and incidental
+31 December 2019 20-year guaranteed annuity payable monthly None; Company absorbs all administrative and incidental expenses

-expenses

 31. Employee benefit obligation (continued)

 31.4 Sensitivity analysis

 The sensitivity analyses below are based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be correlated.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation at the end of the reporting period) has been applied as when calculating the defined benefit liability recognised in the statement of financial position.